jroivas/cnnla/README.md

 Minus operation is not supported.

+Combined connections are not permanent.

-# Collections
+# Blocks

-Of course we support collections.
+Of course we support blocks.
-Collection is a set of connections, which are logically in same block.
+Block is a set of connections, which are logically in same group.
 One could explain this as a method, but it's called for every input separately, saving it's state.